 As this can be a big purchase, we only require a deposit of 20% (non-refundable), with the remaining 80% due 21 days before your delivery date.
-When it comes to installation, the cost of this should be paid straight to your Neptune approved fitter (unless the store you placed your order with has asked you to do otherwise).
+When it comes to installation, the cost of this should be paid straight to your Neptune approved fitter (unless the store you placed your order with has asked you to do otherwise)

-Please just make doubly sure your new piece will fit through doorways and tight turns, up staircases and underneath ceilings, and if door frames, windows or banisters needs to be removed to get it in, that you do this before we arrive.
-We’ve put together a Will it fit?
-Guide to help you prepare and to ensure your delivery day goes smoothly.
+Please make doubly sure your new piece will fit through doorways and tight turns, up staircases and underneath ceilings, and if door frames, windows or banisters needs to be removed to get it in, that you do this before we arrive.
+We’ve put together a Will it fit? guide to help you prepare and to ensure your delivery day goes smoothly.

 Cancellations and returns